 [the magnetic myths of caged consumerism]

-Caged in by what I have come to identify as ‘magnetic myths’ – generally rooted in a normative understanding of LANGUAGE, as well as TIME and SPACE – many people find themselves trapped within a ‘consumer cage’.
-Even though they wouldn’t necessarily identify as such.
-Intrigued by this very ambiguity of being trapped yet not acknowledging it or even being aware of it all, I wanted to unravel and retrace the mechanism behind such myths.
-Since it is these fashion myths, constructed by and in favour of the fashion industry, that act as gatekeepers of this caged consumerism.
+Caged in by what I identify as ‘magnetic myths’ – generally rooted in a normative understanding of LANGUAGE, as well as TIME and SPACE – many find themselves unknowingly trapped within a ‘consumer cage’.
+Intrigued by this ambiguity, I wanted to unravel and retrace the mechanism behind such myths.
+It is these fashion myths, constructed by and in favour of the fashion industry, that act as gatekeepers of this caged consumerism.

 an open-ended cage